act-rules/act-rules.github.io/_rules/target-size-essential-dppn1b.md

 [can be targeted by a pointer event]: #can-be-targeted-by-pointer-event 'Definition of Can be Targeted by a Pointer Event'
 [clickable area]: #clickable-area 'Definition of Clickable Area'
-[essential target size]: #essential-target-size ' Definition of Essential Target Size'
+[essential target size]: #essential-target-size 'Definition of Essential Target Size'
 [focusable]: #focusable 'Definition of Focusable'
 [namespaced element]: #namespaced-element 'Definition of Namespaced Element'
 [sc255]: https://www.w3.org/TR/WCAG22/#target-size-enhanced 'Success Criterion 2.5.5 Target Size (enhanced)'